awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticloadbalancingv2-listenerrule-actions.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Order`  <a name="cfn-elasticloadbalancingv2-listenerrule-action-order"></a>
 The order for the action\.
 This value is required for rules with multiple actions\.
 The action with the lowest value for order is performed first\.
-The final action to be performed must be a `forward` or a `fixed-response` action\.
+The last action to be performed must be one of the following types of actions: a `forward`, `fixed-response`, or `redirect`\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `1`